truhy/adc_f2h_uart_de10nano/readme.md

 Note, there is an ADC demo on the Terasic DE10-Nano CD zip file, but it uses the NIOS II FPGA softcore processor (instead of the hardware ARM) and also a custom Platform Designer ADC IP.
 My version is more plain and perhaps more useful for a beginner.

+## Running from USB Blaster II JTAG cable with a script

+Requires OpenOCD and Quartus lite or Quartus programmer to be installed and in search paths.
+Search paths are set in the scripts folder.

+1. Eject SD card if there is one in the slot
+2. Connect USB Blaster II cable
+3. Connect a USB cable between the UART-USB connector on the DE10-Nano and your computer
+4. Start a serial terminal program such as PuTTY and set it to serial mode, 115200 baud, 8 data bits, 1 stop bit, no parity, no control flow
+5. On Windows run the script rundemo-win.bat, or on linux run rundemo-linux.sh
+6. Wait for U-Boot to boot up and quartus to program the FPGA.
+You should see a bunch of U-Boot messages in the serial terminal program
+7. The 12-bit sample reads are displayed in hex format

-## Running instructions
+## Running from SD card image

 1. Write the sdcard_de10nano.img to a micro SD card.
 Use any of these:
    - Win32 Disk Imager (https://sourceforge.net/projects/win32diskimager/)
    - Rufus (https://rufus.ie/en/)
    - balenaEtcher (https://www.balena.io/etcher/)
 2. Connect a USB cable between the UART-USB connector on the DE10-Nano and your computer
-3. Start a serial console program such as PuTTY and set it to serial mode, 115200 baud, 8 data bits, 1 stop bit, no parity, no control flow
+3. Start a serial terminal program such as PuTTY and set it to serial mode, 115200 baud, 8 data bits, 1 stop bit, no parity, no control flow
 4. Insert the micro SD card into the DE10-Nano and turn on the 5V power supply
 5. Wait for U-Boot to boot up.
 You should see a bunch of U-Boot messages and then stop with a console prompt
 6. The 12-bit sample reads are displayed in hex format